MetaMask/metamask-extension/docs/secret-preferences.md

 To enable features like this, first open the background console, and then you can use the global method `global.setPreference(key, value)`.

-For example, if the feature flag was a booelan was called `mobileSync`, you might type `setPreference('mobileSync', true)`.
+For example, if the feature flag was a booelan was called `useNativeCurrencyAsPrimaryCurrency`, you might type `setPreference('useNativeCurrencyAsPrimaryCurrency', true)`.